Becoming a Missionary of Africa

 You ask about the Missionaries of Africa.
 They tell you about the life and about the qualifications necessary – health, education, faith, age etc. If both of you are happy with this then a next step would be a visit in person to look at things more closely.
 Contacts would be maintained for a year or so to see how things develop, with no commitment either side.
 Visits might include staying with a community for a few days to get a feel of the life.
 With agreement from both sides, you would spend a longer time (some months) in a working MAfr community with some sort of social involvement and community life including prayer, meals and recreation in common.

-After this there would be a time of study of Philosophy (2 or 3 years).
-Living in a MAfr community but perhaps going each day to University.
+After this there would be a time of study of Philosophy (3 or 4 years).
+These studies would include more than just Philosophy and would involve living in a MAfr community and going each day to University, as well as doing Pastoral Work.
 During this time a Spiritual Director would be appointed to help you deepen your prayer life and discern whether the missionary life is for you.
 Philosophy studies completed, you would go to the Novitiate (Spiritual Year).
 This is international and takes place in one of 3 centres in Africa.
 Two are English-speaking, one is French-speaking.
 Here you would be helped to make a deeper and more informed choice, listening to God in prayer, through your experiences and with your Spiritual Director.